aws-samples/serverless-patterns/textract-lambda-sam-python/README.md

     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    Once you run `sam deploy --guided` for the first time, and save the arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future deployments to use these defaults.

 5. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.